How To See Your Doctor

 Training at the Medical Centre

-Medical Students: Twice a year we have 2 medical students in their last year at Medical School who spend a month with us to learn more about general practice.
-They also see patients but only with your consent.
+Medical Students: Twice a year we have 2 medical students in their last year at Medical School who spend 6 weeks with us to learn more about general practice.
+They also see patients, but only with your consent.

 Telephone: 0300 311 22 33